Alick McCallum

 Alexander McCallum (28 October 1877 – 12 July 1937) was an Australian politician.
 He was the Labor member for South Fremantle in the Western Australian Legislative Assembly from 1921 to 1935.
-He served as Minister for Works from 1924 to 1930.
+He was Minister for Works from 1924 to 1930.
 From 1933 to 1935 he was Deputy Premier of Western Australia and Minister for Public Works and Labour.
-He also represented the South Fremantle Football Club in the Western Australian National Football League (WANFL) in one match during the 1904 season.
+He also represented the South Fremantle Football Club in the Western Australian National Football League in one match during the 1904 season.

-In December of 1924 a strike instigated by the Seamen's Union.
-While the media viewed the Union Leader Thomas Fox with cynicism, Alex McCallum was considered a moderate around the issue who is able to see both points of view of the conflict.
+In December 1924 a strike was instigated by the Seamen's Union.

+While the media viewed the union leader Thomas Fox with cynicism, McCallum was considered a moderate around the issue who is able to see both points of view of the conflict.

+Early life

+McCallum was born on 28 October 1877 in Thebarton, South Australia.
+He was the son of Margaret (née McPhee) and Hugh McCallum; his father worked as a labourer.

+McCallum was raised on his parents' farm in Thebarton.
+He attended public schools until the age of twelve, when he began working at a printer's office.
+He was briefly indentured to a harness-maker, then at the age of fourteen was apprenticed to a bookbinder.
+He also volunteered for military service in South Australia's colonial forces as a member of the infantry militia.

+McCallum completed his apprenticeship with the firm of E. S. Wigg & Son and in 1898 transferred to work in the company's Perth branch.
+He left Wigg & Son in 1900 and began working for the Government Printing Office.
+He was also a talented sportsman, competing in running races and playing with the South Fremantle and West Perth Football Clubs in the West Australian Football League.